Child Neurology Continuity Clinic

 The Child Neurology continuity clinics were established to provide the best possible patient care and resident education in a hospital-based child neurology continuity clinic.
 The clinics were set up in such a way as to simulate as much as possible a private-practice setting.
 Continuity of patient care and resident education are a high priority in the design.
 Hence, residents are assigned to a specific weekly clinic, each headed by attending child neurologists, for their entire three years of residency.
 Also, the residents are encouraged to start their weekly child neurology continuity clinic in their second year of Pediatrics.
 The patients are maintained as much as possible in the same clinic, even though residents change every three years.
 In this way, the attendings become familiar with the more complex patients and smooth the transition of resident turnover.

-We view the outpatient clinic experience as the most important outpatient activity for the child neurology residents, since they provide a continuity experience for learning how to care for a cohort of patients.
-In addition, a unique mentoring relationship develops between the resident and the clinic attending over four years.
+We view the outpatient clinic experience as the most important outpatient activity for the child neurology residents.
+This clinic provides experience in longitudinally caring for a cohort of patients.
+In addition, a unique mentoring relationship develops between the resident and the clinic attending over the three years.

 Adult and Pediatric Subspecialty Clinics